 The tourist industry is another source of income for Cambodia.
 Since 2007, the number of annual visitors has exceeded two million.
-In 2012, the country even welcomed more than 3 million visitors.
+In 2015, the country welcomed an estimated 4.8 million visitors.
 Still, Cambodia is one of the poorest countries in the world, struggling with corruption, limited access to high-quality education, and income inequality.
 If you plan on working in Cambodia, you should be aware that the job prospects are not the best.
-More than half of the population is under 25 years of age and many live on less than USD 1.25 per day.
+More than half of the population is under 25 years of age and many live on just 140 USD per month.
 The country relies heavily on donor assistance.

 How to Find a Job in Cambodia

 If the current state of the country’s economy has not changed your mind about working in Cambodia, then you should start looking for a job as soon as possible.
 As mentioned above, the job situation is rather poor.
 However, as a highly-skilled professional, you might have somewhat of an advantage.

 Many foreigners working in Cambodia are travelers who care less about their career and more about starting a new life and experiencing a new culture.
 If you do not need much to get by and are simply looking for a job which helps your cover your basic living expenses, teaching English might be the right choice for you.
 There is an abundance of private language schools which are constantly looking for new staff.
 These jobs are usually poorly paid, but you should be able to earn enough to get by and enjoy your life there.
 These are some resources you can use to find a teaching job abroad: